Government and Local Policy

 The Environment Bill is expected to engage and empower citizens, local government and businesses to deliver environmental outcomes and create a positive legacy for future generations.

-In recent years the UK government has strengthened protections for ancient woodlands, veteran trees and other irreplaceable habitats in the revised National Planning Policy Framework and provided almost £6 million to the new Northern Forest.
+In recent years the UK, government has strengthened protections for ancient woodlands, veteran trees and other irreplaceable habitats in the revised National Planning Policy Framework and provided almost £6 million to the new Northern Forest.
 In the 25 Year Environment Plan; Government pledged to plant 11 million new trees and one million urban trees.
 The Environment Bill is expected to introduce ‘Duty to Consult’ which will give the public the opportunity to understand why a street tree is being felled and to express any concerns regarding this.
 The Bill is also expected to introduce Forestry Enforcement Measures which strengthens the Forestry Commission’s power to clamp down on illegal tree felling across England, ensuring the Commission has the powers to continue to protect and maintain our woods and forests.

 Any proposed planting of trees in the highway should be done in accordance with the guidance and requirements set out in the documents mentioned above and will require a consent licence; including agreement on appropriate species, installation of root barriers and maintenance of the tree until it is established (minimum 5 years).
 Chorley Council and LCC to work closely to discuss the ongoing maintenance of the trees.
-The County Council would welcome community consultation be undertaken by Chorley Council to ensure resident and other interested parties are involved in the development of the green street scene.
+The county council would welcome community consultation be undertaken by Chorley Council to ensure resident and other interested parties are involved in the development of the green street scene.
 Where highway schemes are proposed in the future appropriate tree planting will be considered.

-‘wherever possible, the county council will manage its green estate so that there is no net loss of habitat or ecological value, and subject to available resources, seek opportunities to enhance biodiversity’.
+‘Wherever possible, the county council will manage its green estate so that there is no net loss of habitat or ecological value, and subject to available resources, seek opportunities to enhance biodiversity’.

 The Management Plan also states that objectives for maintaining the green estate include: